 - Capacity to operate 24 hours a day

 UAE has become an international hub for business owners, who want to market and sell their products and services in the region.
 It is also ideal for high net worth individuals looking for a suitable place, healthy lifestyle, excellent flight connections and good employees.
 Owning a free zone company has its own benefits.
 Business owners can also own a freehold property in Dubai.

 Free Zones usually have excellent infrastructure and business environment.
 The Govt. of UAE supports the Free Zones, hence a lot of amenities and benefits are passed on to companies operating inside the free zones.
 However one should weigh both pros and cons of operating inside a free zone.
 As mentioned earlier, companies operating inside Free Zones can operate only in Free Zones.
 They cannot cater to customers in other parts of Dubai other than free zones.

 Apart from the 38 Free Zones, 9 other Free Zones are under construction in UAE.
 The Free Zones covers nearly all industry segments from "A" like alternative energy to "Z" like zero-customs ports.
 All registered firms are exempted from paying municipality tax and enjoy free capital repatriation.
 Free zone companies also do not pay import or export customs (v).

 UAE is a multifaceted country and the startup ecosystem is young and evolving with various business models specific to the consumer of MENA.
-Despite the economic turmoil in the neighbouring Arab countries, UAE remains a harbour of stability and economic openness.
+Despite the economic turmoil in the neighboring Arab countries, UAE remains a harbor of stability and economic openness.
 It is advisable to consult a business consultant before taking the decision to choose a Free Zone location.
-At Commitbiz, we analyse the business and accordingly provide our feedback.
+At Commitbiz, we analyze the business and accordingly provide our feedback.
 We understand the landscape of business setup and provide curated suggestions.
-For further information, write to us at firstname.lastname@example.org.
+For further information, do contact us.
+We'd be glad to assist.